 That same study also found that the physical and social environment plays a powerful role in shaping the context within which pain is experienced.
 Oxytocin is the same hormone that triggers an orgasm.
 You don’t often have an orgasm while standing in line at the grocery store or riding on a crowded subway.
 Your environment and mindset play a BIG role in the release of this hormone.

-You can learn many more strategies in a Childbirth Education Class.
+You can learn many more strategies in a Childbirth Education Class (see below for our recommended program).

 Sources: